zulip/zulip-flutter/README.md

 samples, guidance on mobile development, and a full API reference.

+### Dependencies

+While in the prototype phase, we use the latest beta version of Flutter.
+Use `flutter channel beta` and `flutter upgrade` to get the right version.

 ### Server credentials

 In this early prototype, we don't yet have a UI for logging into